benbahrenburg/benCoding.Map/documentation/index.md

 //Add the core module into your project var map = require('bencoding.map');
 map.addKML({
-    path:"MID_SIZED_SAMPLE.kml", //Path to your KML file
+    path:'MID_SIZED_SAMPLE.kml', //Path to your KML file
     flyTo:false, //Will set your zoom to show all of your points added (false by default)
     //Contains all of the details used to process overlays from your KML file overlayInfo:{